Areasettantotto/telegram-rust-guess-bot/README.md

 ## Structure & logic
 - Game state is kept in-memory per user per chat in `SharedState` (non-persistent).
+- Welcome prompts are persisted to disk in `data/seen_welcome.json` with a 30-day TTL so users see the welcome message only once per chat unless the TTL expires.
 - The `rand_in_range` function uses the `rand` crate to sample the target number.

 ## Contributing